 What are the testing time requirements for Performance Tests?

 Testing frequency for the engines will depend on the engine burn type and testing program outlook.
 Clients can select to do only Performance Testing for the their program or to extend testing frequencies with Emission Checks.

-There is more to consider when setting up your program than just simply picking an intensity unit.
-The type / method of testing can be affected and because of this can potentially affect the cost.
+There is more to consider when setting up your program than just simply picking an intensity unit to report.
+The type / method of testing can be affected and because of this can potentially affect the testing cost.
 There are reasons beyond this when choosing how to quantify NOx and having a good dialog with your testing contractor would aide in developing an effective and productive strategy.

 Consulting the Emissions Intensity Testing contractor to develop a strategy and describing these differences should be a priority for those in charge of implementing a testing program.

 What does your testing program look like?
-Getting input from your contractor can be paramount to developing a long lasting relationship of reporting and testing commitments.
+Getting input from your testing contractor can be an important step to developing a long lasting relationship of reporting and testing commitments.

 Contact us and start your MSAPR Test program with EMS Inc.